khalid-hussain/shaheen/chap5.md

 "But I don't understand the reason for these tears.
 If they convey a message of friendship from the Christians to the victorious then I'm afraid they are in vain.
 And if they are because you think our struggle is useless then too this message of sympathy is too early.
-And if you think that Bashir Bin Hassan is so precious that he won't support his people in the path of life and death, then too, you're mistaken."
+And if you think that Bashir bin Hassan is so precious that he won't support his people in the path of life and death, then too, you're mistaken."